JDT0wn/Linux-chgperm/README.md

 <br />
 <br />
-:Project_x is a hidden file, which is noted by a (.) before the file or folder in linux!! when adding or removing permissions make sure to add the (.) before the object or you will get an error.
-Here is used the same command to remove the write permission from .project_x.txt.
+:Project_x is a hidden file, which is noted by a (.) before the file or folder in linux!! when adding or removing permissions make sure to add the (.) before the object or you will get an error!
+Here is used the command(chmod g-w) to remove the write permission from .project_x.txt.
 <br />
 <br />
 <br/>